 Museum in The Kanto: others area

-The Toyama Memorial Museum, nestling quietly in the rural scenery, is housed in buildings originally constructed by the founder of Nikko Securities (Now SMBC Nikko Securities), Gen-ichi Toyama (1890–1972), as a home for his mother, Mii (1866–1948).
+The Tōyama Memorial Museum, nestling quietly in the rural scenery, is housed in buildings originally constructed by the founder of Nikko Securities, Gen-ichi Tōyama (1890–1972), as a home for his mother, Mii (1866–1948).
 In recognition of the hardships she had overcome, Gen-ichi reconstructed the house in which he had been born, but which the family had been forced to leave while he was still young.

 Current or Upcoming Events